Providing Advanced Hearing Technology and Expert Care

 What follow-up is necessary?

 The speech processor is initially fit approximately 3 weeks after the surgery.
 The recipient and audiologist work together to program the electrodes and make a Map that is set into the processor.
 Regular sessions are needed as the person adapts to the new sound.
 For children, speech and language progress is monitored, comparing performance before and after the implant.
 The cochlear implant specialists maintain close contact with the child’s school.
-Speech therapy for adults is available when needed.
+Speech therapy for adults is available depending on the patient's needs.

 How much will my hearing improve after the implant?